stackitcloud/stackit-cert-manager-webhook/README.md

 - authTokenSecretKey: The key within the secret containing the STACKIT authentication token.
 (Default: auth-token)
 - authTokenSecretNamespace: The namespace of the secret containing the STACKIT authentication token.
 (Default: cert-manager)
 - serviceAccountKeyPath: The path to the service account key file.
 The file must be mounted into the container.
+- acmeTxtRecordTTL: The TTL for the ACME TXT record.
+(Default: 600)

 ## Test Procedures